Gabri432/transportation-data-repository/README.md

    "lines":[ // Set of lines (currently one per company)
         {
-            "line_code":"Bus Line Name or Code 0123", // The name or code of the line "cities":["Villanterio", "..."], // The list of cities crossed by this line "vehicle":"bus", // Vehicle used for the line "website": "https://link_to_the_company_website", // Link to the website "fares": [ // List of fares
+            "line_code":"Bus Line Name or Code 0123", // The name or code of the line "cities":["City_1", "..."], // The list of cities crossed by this line "vehicle":"bus", // Vehicle used for the line "website": "https://link_to_the_company_website", // Link to the website "fares": [ // List of fares
                 {
-                    "start":"Villanterio", // Starting city related to the fare "destination":"Milan", // Destination city related to the fare "price":"9.99" // Cost of the travel between start and destination (in Euros)
+                    "start":"City_1", // Starting city related to the fare "destination":"City_2", // Destination city related to the fare "price":"9.99" // Cost of the travel between start and destination (in Euros)

                 }